Get Going Guide (2026)

 • Compare: style, clarity, and cost transparency.

 • Decide within 14 days.
-Document your choice and why, you’ll refer back when things get hard.
+Document your choice and why.
+You’ll refer back to these notes when things get hard.

 Bottom Line